-This resource describes Mary Seacole and her contribution to medicine and healthcare.
+This resource features activities, factsheets and information about Mary Seacole and her contribution to medicine and healthcare.
 It looks at her life, why she went to Turkey to help soldiers injured in the Crimean War, and what happened as a result of her work.

 Teachers may wish to use the resource to discuss the similarities and differences between Mary Seacole and Florence Nightingale.
 Comparisons can be made between traditional remedies used by Mary Seacole and medicines today, in both Britain and Jamaica.
 Discussion could take place that exploring continuity and change across time and culture.
 The resource also provides opportunities for discussion linked to the citizenship curriculum, for example social justice, access to healthcare and media.

-- History: Unit 4 - Why do we remember Florence Nightingale?
+KS1 History: Unit 4 - Why do we remember Florence Nightingale

 - know some of the main events in Mary Seacole’s life and be able to recount them

-- be able to sequence events from Mary Seacole’s life
+- be able to put events from Mary Seacole’s life into sequence

 - be able to give at least one reason for her actions